 We also work with North Yorkshire Police to reduce crime and disorder, and with the York and North Yorkshire Primary Care Trust (part of the NHS) for social care.

-We are a member of the Local Strategic Partnership (LSP) of local public authorities known as 'Without walls', providing community leadership in the City.
-We provide facilities for elections within the LSP area for councillors, parish councillors and members of Parliament.
+We are a member of the Local Strategic Partnership (LSP) of local public authorities, providing community leadership in the City.
+We provide facilities for elections within the Local Strategic Partnership (LSP) area for councillors, parish councillors and members of Parliament.

 The Returning Officer in charge of elections has a special legal status distinct from the council although the facilities they need are provided by us.